temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 - The `MoneyTransferWorkflow` class contains an asynchronous method, `RunAsync`, that takes a `PaymentDetails` object as input.
 This holds the transaction details to perform the money transfer.

-This type is defined in the file `Shared.cs`:
+This type is defined in the file `PaymentDetails.cs`:

 <!--SNIPSTART money-transfer-project-template-dotnet-shared-->
 <!--SNIPEND-->